unyt-org/uix/docs/manual/03 JSX.md

 #### Using `toggle`

 With the `toggle` function, you can achieve the same effect as with the `always` function, but it is more efficient, because the return values are only every created once.
-The `toggle` function switches between to values, depending on another value (in this case, `showDialog`):
+The `toggle` function toggles between two values, depending on another input condition (in this case, `showDialog`):

 ```tsx
 const showDialog = $$(false);